michielbdejong/website/documents/nlnet-grant.md

 ## 5. Project planning

 We decided to quit our current position to start this project fulltime on the first of October.
-We are now in alpha phase with a bit less than ten alpha testers of the indieHosters network.
+We are now in alpha phase with a bit less than ten alpha testers of the IndieHosters network.
 We aim at reaching beta for first of February.
 Here is our planning, with deliverables, for the next two quarterly.

 #### 1st of December 2014: draft standard
 - standard file to host FOSIA and describe linked data (Standard Name to be determined)